-As many schools have licensed childcare centres and/or other tenants and community groups using school premises, sometimes outside of regular school hours, those organizations or individuals must be taken into consideration at all stages, including planning, training, and drills, and they must be informed of the need to follow lockdown procedures.
+As many schools have licensed child care centres and/or other tenants and community groups using school premises, sometimes outside of regular school hours, those organizations or individuals must be taken into consideration at all stages, including planning, training, and drills, and they must be informed of the need to follow lockdown procedures.

-Procedures must address where staff, students, and others who are outside the school building(s) should go in the event of a lockdown, including a lockdown that occurs outside of typical instruction in the classroom (physical education or recess), during recess or during arrival or dismissal times.
-These procedures should also address how people who are outside the school building will know where the evacuation sites are located and include instructions for bus drivers and parents or guardians who might arrive at the school during a lockdown should be included in the procedures.
+Procedures must address where staff, students, and others who are outside the school building(s) should go in the event of a lockdown, including a lockdown that occurs during recess or during arrival or dismissal times.
+These procedures should also address how people who are outside the school building will know where the evacuation sites are located.
+Instructions for bus drivers and parents who might arrive at the school during a lockdown should be included in the procedures.